 Government scheme gives you up to £2,000 per child

-Tax-Free Childcare gives eligible families up to £2,000 a year per child towards childcare costs, for free.
-And it even pays towards activities such as summer clubs.
-Yet of the 1.6 million families eligible for the scheme, only about 315,000 are claiming.
-Here we explain how it works and how you can sign up.
+Tax-Free Childcare offers eligible families up to £2,000 a year per child towards childcare costs, including after-school clubs and activities.
+But many of the 1.6 million families eligible for this help aren't claiming.
+Here we explain how the scheme works and how you can sign up.